-Figure 8-403aq – PADP-element format
+Figure 8-406aq – PADP-element format

-Each PADP-element in 8.4.6 is assigned a value of 276.
+Each PADP-element in 8.4.6 is assigned a unique 2-octet Info ID value of 276.

 The Length field is a 2-octet field that indicates the number of octets in the Information field and is encoded following the conventions given in 8.2.2 (Conventions).